 Why does my toddler play with her food?

 This is simple.
 Toddlers don’t know it’s food!
 They know it is supposed to go in their mouth, but so what?
 They put everything in their mouth!
 The bright orange of sweet potatoes, green of avocados, and light yellow of bananas are beautiful when smooshed into each other on a highchair tray.
-Babies are born with a natural sense of curiosity and wonder, and they love to explore their world and experiment and touch everything, and food is the perfect medium.
+Babies are born with a natural sense of curiosity and wonder.
+They love to explore their world and experiment and touch everything.
+And food is the perfect medium.

-How to handle this: Please let them play with their food.
-Try to look past the mess.
+How to handle this: Let them play with their food and try to look past the mess.
 Maybe put a splat mat on the floor under the high chair and plan bath time after dinner.
 Allowing them to play and explore is important for their development.
 Don’t worry, some of it will end up in their mouth.